 It's pretty easy to say something published is crap.
+(And some are.)
 It's pretty easy to discount all the work that went into it.
-It's pretty easy to imagine you could have done it.
-But you didn't.
+It's pretty easy to imagine we could have done it.
+But we didn't.

 If you can show me a single language where prescriptivism has prevented linguistic drift or mitigated the need for footnotes in texts that are hundreds of years old, I will gladly use a time machine to go tell Saussure he was full of crap.